sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Cancel

-Use this option to cancel the current recording without saving the recorded data.
-If no instance is currently active, an error is returned.
+The **Cancel** option cancels the current recording without saving the recorded data.
+If no instance is currently active, the **Cancel** option returns an error.

 ### Syntax